-- a) A driver or an animal handler finding sick, injured or dead animals should act in accordance with a predetermined emergency response plan. - b) Sick or injured animals should be segregated. - c) Ferries (roll-on roll-off) should have procedures to treat sick or injured animals during the journey. - d) In order to reduce the likelihood that animal transport will increase the spread of infectious disease, contact between transported animals, or the waste products of the transported animals, and other farm animals should be minimised. - e) During the journey, when disposal of a dead animal becomes necessary, this should be carried out in such a way as to prevent the transmission of disease and in compliance with all relevant health and environmental legislation. - f) When killing is necessary, it should be carried out as quickly as possible and assistance should be sought from a veterinarian or other person(s) competent in humane killing procedures.
-Recommendations for specific species are described in Chapter 7.6. on killing of animals for disease control purposes.
+- A driver or an animal handler finding sick, injured or dead animals should act in accordance with a predetermined emergency response plan. - b) Sick or injured animals should be segregated. - c) Ferries (roll-on roll-off) should have procedures to treat sick or injured animals during the journey. - d) In order to reduce the likelihood that animal transport will increase the spread of infectious disease, contact between transported animals, or the waste products of the transported animals, and other farm animals should be minimised. - e) During the journey, when disposal of a dead animal becomes necessary, this should be carried out in such a way as to prevent the transmission of disease and in compliance with all relevant health and environmental legislation. - f) When killing is necessary, it should be carried out as quickly as possible and assistance should be sought from a veterinarian or other person(s) competent in humane killing procedures.
+Recommendations for specific species are described in Chapter 7.6.